sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 - Pack

 **Add New Islands to a UV Already Packed:**
-- Under Advanced options enable pack to others
+- Under Advanced options, enable pack to others
 - Select the new UV island
 - Pack